DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 # Java Exception Handling Lab

+Java exceptions are events that occur during the execution of a program and disrupt its normal flow.
+They signal that an error or unexpected condition has occurred, allowing your program to respond gracefully rather than crashing unexpectedly.
+Java's robust exception handling mechanism enables you to catch and manage these errors, ensuring your applications remain reliable and user-friendly.

-This lab is divided into several standalone sections.
-Each section contains an explanation, an example, and a DIY exercise with an expected output dropdown.
-You can complete each section independently.
+This lab is divided into several standalone sections, each focusing on a specific aspect of Java exception handling.
+Every section includes:
+- **An Explanation:** A brief description of the concept.
+- **An Example:** Practical code demonstrating the concept.
+- **A DIY Exercise:** A hands-on activity with an expected output dropdown to help you verify your work.

+You can complete each section independently, allowing you to learn and practice Java exceptions step by step.

 ---